 After 29 days of voting and 459 total votes, the best scooter ever was decided – it was all between the Vespa PX200, Lambretta SX200 & Italjet Dragster 180.
 And the winner is….

 The Vespa PX200, which amassed 86 votes (19% of total votes).

-In a tightly contested battle, it was the Lambretta SX200 coming second with 79 votes (17%), and the Italjet Dragster 180 that clinched third with 78 votes (17%).
+In a tightly contested battle, it was the Lambretta SX200 came second with 79 votes (17%), and the Italjet Dragster 180 clinched third with 78 votes (17%).

 Choosing the best scooter ever isn't easy, and as expected it caused a lot of discussion between die-hard scooterists, unsurprisingly most of the attention was on the battle between Lambretta vs Vespa.
 Some said in the comments that this is “an impossible question!” whilst others were more than happy to proudly share photos of their own scooters - thankfully though, we do have one clear winner!